dbj-systems/dbj--nanolib/docs/valstat_concept.md

 As far as I know, all the similar solutions up till now are based on the "value OR error" concept, most often implemented using the union type.
 Sometimes using the [discriminated union](https://pdfs.semanticscholar.org/0a8c/2e0f3a194b15970472dca07c37c2172b69fb.pdf) type, a.k.a variant.

 I might be so bold to claim they are mostly [over-engineered](https://wandbox.org/permlink/sJoeKHXSyCU5Avft).
-Requiring somewhat bolder faith in implementations qualities.
+Requiring somewhat bolder faith in the concept and implementation quality.
 Thus raising the bar to adoption, even in the new code base.

 I might suggest please do 30 sec detour to the ["History" page](https://ned14.github.io/outcome/history/), on the "outcome" site.
 I think these experiences are very good reminder on what it takes to adopt new concept and its implementation.
 However critical and useful it might be.